Help Your Copy Clients with Their Remarketing Campaigns

 The answer is simple.
 Each one involves lots of moving pieces of copy that it’s difficult for their own team to keep up with.
 Plus, if they have some heavy-hitter full-time copywriters working on long-form sales letters, they’d rather keep them focused on getting those completed while someone else (you) work on the collateral components.

 For up-and-coming writers, these collateral assignments are great training projects.
-And since your client needs them done regularly, it’s a chance to earn income on a regular basis.
+And since your client needs them done regularly, it’s a chance to earn income on a consistent basis.

 They also have a built-in writing hierarchy.
 Once you’ve mastered the collateral projects, the next logical paid project your client might assign is trying your copywriting hand at long-form sales letters.